Félix Correia: Juventus U23

 On 30 June 2020, Juventus agreed to sign Correia on a five-year deal, on a swap deal with Pablo Moreno heading the other way.
 Correia scored his first goal and made his first assist for Juventus U23 on his Serie C debut, on 28 September 2020, against Pro Sesto, helping his side win 2–1.

 Juventus

 Senior debut

 Correia was first called-up for the first team on 13 January 2021, in a Coppa Italia game against Genoa.
 He made his senior debut on 2 May, coming off the bench for Juan Cuadrado in the 83rd minute in a 2–1 league win against Udinese.

 Loan to Parma

 On 13 August 2021, Correia was loaned to Serie B side Parma with an option to buy.
-On 12 September, Correia debutted for Parma in a 4–0 win against Pordenone.
+On 12 September, Correia debuted for Parma in a 4–0 win against Pordenone.

 Loan to Marítimo

-On 31 January 2023, Correia was loaned by Marítimo for the rest of the season.
+On 31 January 2023, Correia was loaned to Marítimo for the rest of the season.
+Pablo Moreno was also playing for Marítimo at the time; Moreno and Correia were swapped for each other three years earlier.

+Marítimo finished the season in 16th place, leading them to face Estrela da Amadora (who had finished 3rd in the Liga Portugal 2) in the relegation play-off.
+After a 3–3 draw (aggregate score over two legs), the game went to a penalty shootout.
+Correia missed the decisive penalty and Marítimo was relegated to the second division for the first time in 38 years.

+Loan to Gil Vicente

+On 22 August 2023, Correia returned to Portugal in another new season-long loan to a Primeira Liga club, this time Gil Vicente.

+Gil Vicente

+On 2 July 2024, Correia signed with Gil Vicente on a permanent contract for the next four seasons.

+Lille

+On 17 July 2025, Correia moved to Lille in France on a four-year contract.